Rindbee/godot-docs-l10n/classes/uk/class_dictionary.rst

     var points_dict = { "White": 50, "Yellow": 75, "Orange": 100 }

-    # Альтернативний синтаксис у стилі Lua.
-    # Не вимагає лапок навколо ключів, але як імена ключів можна використовувати лише рядкові константи.
-    # Крім того, імена ключів повинні починатися з літери або символу підкреслення.
-    # Тут `some_key` — це рядковий літерал, а не змінна!
+    # Alternative Lua-style syntax.
+    # Doesn't require quotes around keys, but only string constants can be used as key names.
+    # Additionally, key names must start with a letter or an underscore.
+    # Here, `some_key` is a string literal, not a variable!
     another_dict = {
         some_key = 42,
     }

  .. code-tab:: csharp

-    var myDict = new Godot.Collections.Dictionary(); // Створює порожній словник.
-    var pointsDict = new Godot.Collections.Dictionary
+    var myDict = new Godot.Collections.Dictionary(); // Creates an empty dictionary. var pointsDict = new Godot.Collections.Dictionary
     {
         { "White", 50 },